GMittal1999/Intel_Openvino_Project/README.md

-In this repositary I have not able to to upload the bin file for the object detetion as it too large but you can download it from open vino site as I have used the pre trained model of openvino for my project. the name of the files will be as follows: frozen_inference_graph.xml and frozen_inference_graph.bin
+In this repositary I have not able to to upload the bin file for the object detetion as it too large but you can download it from open vino site as I have used the pre trained model of openvino for my project. the name of the files will be as follows: frozen_inference_graph.xml and frozen_inference_graph.bin for this I have use the same object model taught in the course.

 Now for my website:-